Contact:

 Pressure hose

 A pressure hose is the flexible, high-load connection between the hydraulic power pack and the tool.
-In Darda GmbH applications—from concrete demolition with concrete demolition shears to hydraulic rock and concrete splitters and on to special demolition and rock excavation—the hose line transmits energy, protects the medium from environmental influences, and ensures safe, low-loss force transmission.
+In Darda GmbH applications-from concrete demolition with concrete demolition shears to hydraulic rock and concrete splitters and on to special demolition and rock excavation-the hose line transmits energy, protects the medium from environmental influences, and ensures safe, low-loss force transmission.
 Its selection, installation, and maintenance directly influence performance, precision, and occupational safety.
+A well-matched hose assembly also supports efficiency, reduces thermal losses, and contributes to regulatory compliance in demanding site conditions.

-Definition: What is meant by a pressure hose
+Definition: What is meant by a pressure hose?

 A pressure hose (also hydraulic hose or hose line) is a flexible line for transmitting pressurized fluids, typically hydraulic oil.
 It consists of an inner tube that is compatible with the medium, one or more pressure-bearing reinforcements (textile braid, steel wire braid, or wire spiral), and an abrasion- and weather-resistant outer cover.
 Key parameters include operating pressure, burst pressure, temperature range, bend radius, impulse resistance, and media compatibility.
 In practice, pressure hoses are crimped with fittings, connected via quick coupling, and routed as paired lines to create supply and return between the power unit and the tool.
+Hose assemblies are commonly classified according to recognized standards with defined pressure classes and impulse life; clear marking, production date, and traceability data facilitate safe operation and scheduled replacement.

 Design and functional principle of a hydraulic pressure hose